actoron/jadex/docs/tutorials/bpmn/03 Basic Processes.md

 Exercise B1 - Creating a First Process
 ---------------------------------------------------

 In this lesson, you will create and execute a first process.
 First, start the Jadex BPMN editor using the run configuration created in the last section.
 The editor will automatically create a new unnamed BPMN model.
 To save the model under a custom name e.g. 'B1_simple' use 'Save as' in the 'File' menu.
 The destination folder should be located in the Java 'src' folder of your eclipse 'bpmntutorial' project, i.e. you need to navigate to the eclipse workspace to find it.
-For easy reference the tutorial files are named according to the corresponding lesson, but you are free to choose a different name.Â Â
+For easy reference the tutorial files are named according to the corresponding lesson, but you are free to choose a different name.

 ### Jadex Project Setup